TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-functions.md

 1. Use a [static client](https://docs.microsoft.com/azure/azure-functions/manage-connections#static-clients) instance.
 1. Leverage [Dependency Injection on Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-dotnet-dependency-injection) to initialize and reuse the same client instance.

-### 401 - UnauthorizedException
+### **401 - UnauthorizedException**
 This error is often related to using an invalid authorization key or credential.
 1. Verify that the Key being used is valid.
 If you are reading the Key or Connection String from an external source, like Azure Key Vault, verify the information there is up to date.
 1. If there was a recent key rotation on the account, ensure you went with the [recommended procedure](https://docs.microsoft.com/azure/cosmos-db/secure-access-to-data#key-rotation).
 When using any old or new key there is a window of time where the key might not be valid.

 ### Other issues
-For any other issues, see the **SDK - Error or unexpected result**.
+For any other issues, see the **SDK - Error or unexpected result** problem type.
 Azure Functions is mainly the execution environment and there is a possibility of the issue being a generic SDK issue covered in the general troubleshooting.

 ## **Recommended Documents**